 Visit the Trust Advocate blog for the latest news on heritage issues across Victoria

-The National Trust of Australia (Victoria) has been lobbying for the preservation of Victoria's heritage since 1956.
-Advocacy is a major priority for the Trust.
-As the largest community-based heritage organisation in Victoria, the National Trust is the lead body that can launch campaigns to protect heritage places from threats to their significance.
+The National Trust of Australia (Victoria) has been lobbying for the preservation of Victoria's heritage since 1956, and advocacy remains at the heart of all that we do.
+As the largest community-based heritage organisation in Victoria, the National Trust is the lead voice campaigning to protect our irreplaceable heritage.

 Related content section